drmsbgr/COURSE_PROJECTS/README.md

-These are other projects made in a course.
+# These are the other projects made in a course.